dreamthreebs/Crowrite/README.md

 MEMO is the category that you should be careful and might be useful in the future.

 BRAINSTORM is the category that you can write down your unmature idea.
 Although it's possible that it's just a whim, who knows?

+WHY is the category that you can ask everything.
+No one know everything but one can ask everything.